JCWasmx86/mesonlsp/README.md

   }
 }
 ```
-After that you a dialog should be shown asking you to confirm that the language server may be started.
+After that, a dialog should be shown asking you to confirm that the language server may be started.

 #### neovim
 Add this JSON to `:CocConfig`: